NewworldProg/Obsydian/NewworldUSB/Clippings/Configuration Management - RouterOS - MikroTik Documentation.md

 ## ==Auto Import==

-It is also possible to **automatically** execute scripts after uploading to the router with FTP or SFTP.
-The script file must be named with the extension \*.auto.rsc.
+==It is also possible to **automatically** execute scripts after uploading to the router with FTP or SFTP==.
+The script file must be named with the ==extension \*.auto.rsc==.
 Once the commands in the file are executed, a new \*.auto.log file is created which contains import success or failure information.

 ".auto.rsc" in the filename is mandatory for a file to be automatically executed.

 ## ==Import troubleshooting==

-### Configuration parts to watch out for in exported.rsc files
+### ==Configuration parts to watch out for in exported.rsc files==

-Things that should be removed from export files that were created with "/export", before attempting import on a new device.
+==Things that should be removed from export files that were created with "/export", before attempting import== on a new device.

 - Interface renaming conflicts with the default ethernet naming scheme.